cryptpad/e2e-test-suite/Readme.md

 ## Multiple browser/OS testing

+NOTE: As of 14/12/23, the test suite only supports Chrome browser and should be run with the flag `--project=chrome@latest:OSX Ventura@browserstack`.

 The Chrome browser is compatible with the entire test suite and is most stable, and so is the recommended browser to run tests on.
 Playwright Firefox doesn't allow clipboard-read/write permissions to be set in the use options, and therefore cannot be used for tests which make use of clipboard functionality.
 Such tests are labeled with `(FF clipboard incompatibility)` and set to skip during test runs using Firefox.
 See 'Known issues / bugs' below.